DepoXy/emoji-lookup/emoji-lookup.rst

 TRYME: Normally, Vim shows flag emoji as two bold letter-like
        characters, e.g., an 🇦 and a 🇩 for Andorra.
+- FIXED: Neovim 0.11 supports grapheme clusters, which renders these flags correctly.
 - But you can "trick" (coerce?)
 Vim to draw the composite character (in this case, the flag emoji), if you do one of two things:
   - You can place the cursor between the two decomposed characters,